GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/index.md

 With Globetrotter Fusion you can:

 * Electronically check booking status and other information from your ERP without using flat files
-* Automatically keep track of your travellers' locations
 * Insert invoicing data directly into your general ledger without the need to receive individual invoices
 * Use your own analytics platform to mashup your travel data with other data from your business operations
 * Make workflow decisions based on travel information